gtag('config', 'AW-16688916063');

 Overall, we like what we see with the Alpha.
 Once it's fully feature-enabled we'll have a better understanding of its capabilities.
 In our opinion, the Alpha has the opportunity to be one of the best home charging solutions on the North American market, but we obviously need to see it in a fully-functional consumer form first.

-The Alpha is available for order on the Grizzl-E's website for $299 (as of April 1, 2024).
+The Alpha is available for order on Grizzl-E's website for $199.00 (as of January 21, 2026).
 The price may eventually increase once full Wi-Fi connectivity and OCPP smart features have been activated.

 4.0 / 5